cjnevin/ReaderMonadPOC/README.md

 You can run in both `record` mode and `play` mode.
 Record will dump what you should store in a file which will be used each time that test is run.

 **Make sure you review the file to ensure logic is what you expect.**

+## Tests
+Tests live with their counterparts, same folder they just belong to the test target instead.